 Youth Development Resources

-The Sexual Health Equity for Individuals with Intellectual/Developmental Disabilities (SHEIDD) Project provides this preliminary resource list of no-cost resources for supporting young people with I/DD in sexual health education and support.
+This Project provides this resource list of no-cost resources for supporting young people with I/DD in sexual health education and support.

-This document is a supplement to The 411 on Disability Disclosure: A Workbook for Youth with Disabilities, which helps youth learn about disability disclosure and what it means for them, and provides activities, examples, and key lessons to help individuals get informed about making and managing their disability disclosure online.
+This supplement to The 411 on Disability Disclosure: A Workbook for Youth with Disabilities, which discusses disability disclosure.
+It provides activities, , and key lessons to help youth learn about telling people about their disability online.

 This tip sheet from NYS Transition Partners that provides information on understanding the purpose in disclosing, knowing how much and when to disclose, and how to be comfortable talking about one’s disability with others.

 This webinar from NAPTAC and RAISE discusses how being a person with a disability life can have many adversities and barriers, and how those in the disabled community want others to accept their differences.

 This toolkit shares ways to implement youth engagement activities and incorporate youth voice into every part of an organization.
 This toolkit will help you find a starting place, identify next steps and activities, and give you an idea of what youth engagement can look like in Parent Centers.

 Visual factsheet to explain Self-Advocacy.